Life or death for Colorado movie gunman? Trial enters new phase

 On Wednesday, the prosecution presented five aggravating factors, including that Holmes' killings were committed in "an especially heinous, cruel or depraved manner," and also "while lying in wait or from ambush."

-Some factors the defense could present in mitigation include the defendant's lack of any previous criminal record, his emotional state at the time and inability to appreciate the "wrongfulness" of his conduct.
+Some factors the defence could present in mitigation include the defendant's lack of any previous criminal record, his emotional state at the time and inability to appreciate the "wrongfulness" of his conduct.

 Mitigating factors can also include cooperation with law enforcement.
 Holmes confessed to police at the scene that he was the shooter, and he later told authorities how he rigged his apartment with explosives.